Can You Dry Whites And Colors Together?

 Clothes that are easy to shrink should not be tumble-dried.
 However, one might have to go over each type of cloth to sort.

-Some clothes should not be tumble-dried because they’ll fall apart or shrink if they come into contact with the high heat that a tumble dryer generates.
+Some clothes should not be tumble-dried because they will fall apart or shrink if they come into contact with the high heat generated by a tumble-dryer.

 For example, washing machines remove dirt and stains from your clothes by sending them through the water at very high temperatures, which can cause the fabric to shrink.

-If you’re going to use your laundry machine for drying your clothes, make sure you exactly know what kind of materials are included in each piece before putting them in the washer or dryer.
+If you’re going to use your laundry machine to dry your clothes, make sure you know exactly what materials are included in each piece before putting them in the washer or dryer.

 Conclusion

-It isn’t particularly scientific—it’s more of a rule of thumb for drying so your laundry comes out looking like it should.
+It isn’t particularly scientific—it’s more of a rule of thumb for drying, so your laundry looks like it should.
 Also, as you may tell from the photo, colors can bleed when mixed with another color.
 They might bleed onto each other or onto the white towels, which will result in both looking dingy and yellowed by the end of the load.

-You can dry white and colored clothes together.
+You can wear white and colored clothes together.
 You don’t have to separate whites and colors most of the time.
-But you have to make sure both types are colorfast before they go into the dryer.
+But you must ensure both types are colorfast before they go into the dryer.
 Colorfast means that dyes in the clothes won’t run when washed or exposed to heat.

-If you’re looking to save time, you can dry whites and colors together.
-But as long as you choose the types of fabric wisely.
-If you want to make sure that your clothes are safe for color runs, then the safest way to wash and dry them is to separate them into whites and colors.
+If you’re looking to save time, you can dry whites and colors together, but only if you choose the types of fabric wisely.
+If you want to make sure that your clothes are safe for color runs, the safest way to wash and dry them is to separate them into whites and colors.

 Mark Brown